gabrielenizzoli/www-nizzoli-net/_posts/2021-03-15-compile-scala-script-at-runtime.md

 </dependencies>
 ```

-Then we need to have a compiler utility:
+Then we need to have a compiler utility (written in scala):

 ```scala
 import java.util.concurrent.ConcurrentHashMap